 (1) describe the responsibilities of a LIDDA, LMHA, and LBHA related to PASRR, to ensure that:

-(A) an individual seeking admission to a nursing facility or a resident of a nursing facility receives a (PL1) to identify whether the individual or resident is suspected of having MI, ID, or DD; and
+(A) an individual seeking admission to a nursing facility (NF) or a resident of a NF receives a (PL1) to identify whether the individual or resident is suspected of having MI, ID, or DD; and

-(B) an individual seeking admission to a nursing facility or resident suspected of having MI, ID, or DD receives a PE or resident review to confirm MI, ID, or DD and, if confirmed, to evaluate whether the individual or resident needs nursing facility care and needs specialized services; and
+(B) an individual seeking admission to a NF or resident suspected of having MI, ID, or DD receives a PE or resident review to confirm MI, ID, or DD and, if confirmed, to evaluate whether the individual or resident needs NF care and needs specialized services;

-(2) describe the responsibilities of a LIDDA related to a designated resident who receives habilitative service planning and transition planning as described in Subchapters E, F, and G of this chapter (relating to Habilitation Coordination, Habilitative Service Planning for a Designated Resident, and Transition Planning)
+(2) describe the responsibilities of a LIDDA related to a designated resident who receives habilitative service planning and transition planning as described in Subchapters E, F, and G of this chapter (relating to Habilitation Coordination, Habilitative Service Planning for a Designated Resident, and Transition Planning); and

-.
+(3) describe the responsibilities of an LMHA and LBHA related to a resident with MI who is eligible for MI specialized services as described in Subchapter I of this chapter (relating to MI Specialized Services).

-(b) The rules regarding the responsibilities of a nursing facility related to PASRR are in 40 TAC Chapter 19, Subchapter BB (relating to Nursing Facility Responsibilities Related to Preadmission Screening and Resident Review (PASRR)).
+(b) The rules regarding the responsibilities of a NF related to PASRR are in 40 TAC Chapter 19, Subchapter BB (relating to Nursing Facility Responsibilities Related to Preadmission Screening and Resident Review (PASRR)).

 §303.102.
 Definitions.